uwidev/community-management-resources/content/discussions/Transparency on Bans.md

 This puts further emphasis on forcing users to think before they act.
 And while acting based on a fear of ban isn't the best motivation, it wouldn't have got to this point if they had thought beforehand.
 They will learn one way or another.

-On creating that concrete agreement, the most straight-forward implementation of it is a 3-Strike System, though a [4-Strike System](definitions/4-Strike%20System.md) might be better.
+On creating that concrete agreement, the most straight-forward implementation of it is a 3-Strike System, though a 4-Strike System might be better.
+See [Strikes System](definitions/Strikes%20System.md).